“Who in the World is Dave Arneson?”

 What I learned was remarkable.

-Tune in tomorrow for the rest of the story!
+Tune in later today for the rest of the story!